platonlukyanov/cpp-card-rpg/docs/rules.md

-## Цель
+## Goal

-На момент выпадения карточки “Смерть CEO” у вас должно быть больше всего его доверия. Ваша цель получить как можно больше доверия до выпадения этой карточки. Если у двух игроков равный показатель доверия - выигрывает тот, у кого показатель “репутация” выше. Если совпали и эти показатели, то выигрывает тот у кого показатель “деньги” выше. Если совпали и здесь, то объявляется ничья
+By the time the "CEO Death" card is drawn, you must have the most of his trust.
+Your goal is to gain as much trust as possible before this card appears.
+If two players have the same trust score, the winner is the one with the higher "reputation".
+If those scores are also equal, the winner is the one with more "money".
+If those are also equal, the game is declared a draw.

-## Ход игры
+## Game Turn

-В начале игры всем игрокам выдаются по карточке персонажа с тремя показателями: “репутация”, “деньги” и “доверие CEO” (всегда выдается с показателем 0 в начале игры). Показатели варьируются от 0 до 100. На момент начала игры их сумма от 40 до 50. Дальше игроки тянут карточки из колоды по одной поочередно и действуют в соответствии с типом карты. Если показатель оказывается меньше 0, то он и остается на нуле, но игрок не может играть карты, которые требуют снятия этого показателя (он не может уйти в минус)
+At the start of the game, each player receives a character card with three stats: "reputation", "money", and "CEO trust" (always starts at 0).
+Stats range from 0 to 100.
+At the start, their sum is between 40 and 50.
+Then, players take turns drawing cards from the deck and act according to the card type.
+If a stat drops below 0, it stays at zero, and the player cannot play cards that would further decrease that stat (no negative values allowed).

-## Что есть в колоде?
+## What’s in the Deck?

-### Персонажи
+### Characters

-Если игроку выпадает карта персонажа, то он может взять его в союзники, если он из отдела его персонажа. Если человек берет персонажа в союзники, то он получает 10% от его репутации и 10% от его доверия. В независимости от отдела выпавшего персонажа игрок может продать эту карточку другому игроку (о цене игроки договариваются сами) или ничего не делать
+If a player draws a character card, they can take it as an ally if it is from their department.
+If a player takes a character as an ally, they receive 10% of that character’s reputation and 10% of their trust.
+Regardless of the department, the player can sell this card to another player (price is negotiated) or do nothing.

-### Действия
+### Action Cards

-Если игроку выпадает карта действия, то игрок может выбрать сыграть ее (выполнятся условия карточки) или игрок может продать эту карточку другому игроку (о цене игроки договариваются сами) или ничего не делать. Сохранить он ее не может
+If a player draws an action card, they can choose to play it (the card’s effects are applied), sell it to another player (price is negotiated), or do nothing.
+They cannot keep the card.

-### Leverage-карты
+### Leverage Cards

-Особый вид действия. Их игрок не показывает другим игрокам и оставляет у себя в запасе. Наносит урон в виде снижения репутации или доверия CEO другим игрокам. Можно попросить откуп у игрока, который хочет применить ее против тебя
+A special type of action.
+The player does not show these to others and keeps them in reserve.
+They deal damage by reducing reputation or CEO trust of other players.
+The targeted player can be offered a buyout before the card is used against them.

-### Торговля картами
+### Card Trading

-осуществляется исключительно в момент выпадения карты игроку. Карты, которые уже есть на руках не могут быть проданы (за исключением leverage-карт)... Подробное описание каждой карты
+Trading is only allowed at the moment a card is drawn by a player.
+Cards already in hand cannot be sold (except for leverage cards).
+Detailed description of each card is below.

-## Персонажи
+## Characters

-Отделы: разработка, финансы, юриспруденция, продажи
+Departments: Development, Finance, Legal, Sales

-### Тимлид
+### Team Lead

-Отдел: разработка
+Department: Development
-Репутация: 30
+Reputation: 30
-Деньги: 10
+Money: 10

-### Финансовый консультант
+### Financial Consultant

-Отдел: финансы
+Department: Finance
-Репутация: 20
+Reputation: 20
-Деньги: 20
+Money: 20

-### Юрист
+### Lawyer

-Отдел: юриспруденция
+Department: Legal
-Репутация: 25
+Reputation: 25
-Деньги: 15
+Money: 15

-### Менеджер по продажам
+### Sales Manager

-Отдел: продажи
+Department: Sales
-Репутация: 28
+Reputation: 28
-Деньги: 12
+Money: 12

-### Разработчик
+### Developer

-Отдел: разработка
+Department: Development
-Репутация: 22
+Reputation: 22
-Деньги: 8
+Money: 8

-### Финансовый аналитик
+### Financial Analyst

-Отдел: финансы
+Department: Finance
-Репутация: 18
+Reputation: 18
-Деньги: 22
+Money: 22

-### Специалист по PR
+### PR Specialist

-Отдел: юриспруденция
+Department: Legal
-Репутация: 20
+Reputation: 20
-Деньги: 10
+Money: 10

-### Маркетолог
+### Marketer

-Отдел: продажи
+Department: Sales
-Репутация: 24
+Reputation: 24
-Деньги: 16
+Money: 16

-### Тестировщик
+### Tester

-Отдел: разработка
+Department: Development
-Репутация: 19
+Reputation: 19
-Деньги: 11
+Money: 11

-### Бухгалтер
+### Accountant

-Отдел: финансы
+Department: Finance
-Репутация: 21
+Reputation: 21
-Деньги: 19
+Money: 19

-### Юрисконсульт
+### Legal Counsel

-Отдел: юриспруденция
+Department: Legal
-Репутация: 26
+Reputation: 26
-Деньги: 14
+Money: 14

-### Продажный агент
+### Sales Agent

-Отдел: продажи
+Department: Sales
-Репутация: 23
+Reputation: 23
-Деньги: 17
+Money: 17

-### Веб-разработчик
+### Web Developer

-Отдел: разработка
+Department: Development
-Репутация: 27
+Reputation: 27
-Деньги: 13
+Money: 13

-### Финансовый директор
+### Chief Financial Officer

-Отдел: финансы
+Department: Finance
-Репутация: 29
+Reputation: 29
-Деньги: 21
+Money: 21

-### Специалист по интеллектуальной собственности
+### Intellectual Property Specialist

-Отдел: юриспруденция
+Department: Legal
-Репутация: 32
+Reputation: 32
-Деньги: 18
+Money: 18

-### Менеджер по маркетингу
+### Marketing Manager

-Отдел: продажи
+Department: Sales
-Репутация: 31
+Reputation: 31
-Деньги: 19
+Money: 19

-### Архитектор программного обеспечения
+### Software Architect

-Отдел: разработка
+Department: Development
-Репутация: 35
+Reputation: 35
-Деньги: 15
+Money: 15

-### Финансовый контроллер
+### Financial Controller

-Отдел: финансы
+Department: Finance
-Репутация: 33
+Reputation: 33
-Деньги: 17
+Money: 17

-### Судебный юрист
+### Litigation Lawyer

-Отдел: юриспруденция
+Department: Legal
-Репутация: 34
+Reputation: 34
-Деньги: 16
+Money: 16

-### Директор по продажам
+### Sales Director

-Отдел: продажи
+Department: Sales
-Репутация: 36
+Reputation: 36
-Деньги: 14
+Money: 14

-## Действия
+## Action Cards

-### Подставить коллегу и получить повышение
+### Frame a colleague and get a promotion

-Репутация: -10
+Reputation: -10
-Деньги: +10
+Money: +10
-Доверие CEO: -2, если репутация после хода ниже 30 пунктов
+CEO Trust: -2, if reputation after the move is below 30

-### Презентовать большой проект
+### Present a big project

-Репутация: +4
+Reputation: +4
-Деньги: -1
+Money: -1
-Доверие CEO: +1, если репутация после хода выше 50 пунктов; +2, если репутация выше 70 пунктов
+CEO Trust: +1, if reputation after the move is above 50; +2, if above 70

-### Продать информацию о бизнесе конкурентам
+### Sell business information to competitors

-Репутация: -20
+Reputation: -20
-Деньги: +25
+Money: +25
-Доверие CEO: -5, если репутация была выше 50 пунктов; -8, если репутация была выше 80 пунктов
+CEO Trust: -5, if reputation was above 50; -8, if above 80

-### Уволить сотрудника
+### Fire an employee

-Репутация: -5
+Reputation: -5
-Деньги: +5
+Money: +5
-Доверие CEO: +1, если у игрока есть союзник с репутацией выше 40
+CEO Trust: +1, if the player has an ally with reputation above 40

-### Провести корпоративное мероприятие
+### Organize a corporate event

-Репутация: +3
+Reputation: +3
-Деньги: -2
+Money: -2
-Доверие CEO: +1, если репутация игрока после хода выше 60 пунктов
+CEO Trust: +1, if the player's reputation after the move is above 60

-### Получить кредит
+### Get a loan

-Репутация: 0
+Reputation: 0
-Деньги: +20
+Money: +20
-Доверие CEO: -2, если у игрока уже есть кредит
+CEO Trust: -2, if the player already has a loan

-### Создать новый отдел
+### Create a new department

-Репутация: +2
+Reputation: +2
-Деньги: -10
+Money: -10
-Доверие CEO: +3, если у игрока есть союзник с репутацией выше 50
+CEO Trust: +3, if the player has an ally with reputation above 50

-### Нанять нового сотрудника
+### Hire a new employee

-Репутация: +1
+Reputation: +1
-Деньги: -5
+Money: -5
-Доверие CEO: +1, если у игрока есть союзник из того же отдела
+CEO Trust: +1, if the player has an ally from the same department

-### Провести аудит
+### Conduct an audit

-Репутация: +5
+Reputation: +5
-Деньги: -3
+Money: -3
-Доверие CEO: +2, если у игрока есть союзник с репутацией выше 60
+CEO Trust: +2, if the player has an ally with reputation above 60

-### Создать новый продукт
+### Create a new product

-Репутация: +6
+Reputation: +6
-Деньги: -8
+Money: -8
-Доверие CEO: +4, если у игрока есть союзник с репутацией выше 70
+CEO Trust: +4, if the player has an ally with reputation above 70

-### Провести переговоры с клиентом
+### Negotiate with a client

-Репутация: +4
+Reputation: +4
-Деньги: +2
+Money: +2
-Доверие CEO: +2, если у игрока есть союзник с репутацией выше 40
+CEO Trust: +2, if the player has an ally with reputation above 40

-### Провести рекламную кампанию
+### Run an advertising campaign

-Репутация: +5
+Reputation: +5
-Деньги: -6
+Money: -6
-Доверие CEO: +1, если у игрока есть союзник с репутацией выше 50
+CEO Trust: +1, if the player has an ally with reputation above 50

-### Создать стратегический план
+### Create a strategic plan

-Репутация: +3
+Reputation: +3
-Деньги: -4
+Money: -4
-Доверие CEO: +3, если у игрока есть союзник с репутацией выше 60
+CEO Trust: +3, if the player has an ally with reputation above 60

-### Провести тренинг для сотрудников
+### Conduct staff training

-Репутация: +2
+Reputation: +2
-Деньги: -3
+Money: -3
-Доверие CEO: +1, если у игрока есть союзник с репутацией выше 40
+CEO Trust: +1, if the player has an ally with reputation above 40

-### Провести анализ рынка
+### Conduct market analysis

-Репутация: +1
+Reputation: +1
-Деньги: -2
+Money: -2
-Доверие CEO: +2, если у игрока есть союзник с репутацией выше 50
+CEO Trust: +2, if the player has an ally with reputation above 50

-### Создать новое направление
+### Create a new direction

-Репутация: +4
+Reputation: +4
-Деньги: -7
+Money: -7
-Доверие CEO: +5, если у игрока есть союзник с репутацией выше 70
+CEO Trust: +5, if the player has an ally with reputation above 70

-### Провести встречу с инвесторами
+### Meet with investors

-Репутация: +6
+Reputation: +6
-Деньги: +5
+Money: +5
-Доверие CEO: +4, если у игрока есть союзник с репутацией выше 60
+CEO Trust: +4, if the player has an ally with reputation above 60

-### Провести IT-аудит
+### Conduct IT audit

-Репутация: +5
+Reputation: +5
-Деньги: -4
+Money: -4
-Доверие CEO: +3, если у игрока есть союзник с репутацией выше 50
+CEO Trust: +3, if the player has an ally with reputation above 50

-### Создать новую команду
+### Create a new team

-Репутация: +3
+Reputation: +3
-Деньги: -6
+Money: -6
-Доверие CEO: +2, если у игрока есть союзник с репутацией выше 40
+CEO Trust: +2, if the player has an ally with reputation above 40

-### Провести PR-кампанию
+### Run a PR campaign

-Репутация: +7
+Reputation: +7
-Деньги: -9
+Money: -9
-Доверие CEO: +5, если у игрока есть союзник с репутацией выше 70
+CEO Trust: +5, if the player has an ally with reputation above 70

-### Провести анализ финансов
+### Conduct financial analysis

-Репутация: +2
+Reputation: +2
-Деньги: -1
+Money: -1
-Доверие CEO: +1, если у игрока есть союзник с репутацией выше 40
+CEO Trust: +1, if the player has an ally with reputation above 40

-### Создать новый бренд
+### Create a new brand

-Репутация: +5
+Reputation: +5
-Деньги: -8
+Money: -8
-Доверие CEO: +4, если у игрока есть союзник с репутацией выше 60
+CEO Trust: +4, if the player has an ally with reputation above 60

-### Провести встречу с партнерами
+### Meet with partners

-Репутация: +4
+Reputation: +4
-Деньги: +3
+Money: +3
-Доверие CEO: +3, если у игрока есть союзник с репутацией выше 50
+CEO Trust: +3, if the player has an ally with reputation above 50

-### Провести анализ конкурентов
+### Analyze competitors

-Репутация: +3
+Reputation: +3
-Деньги: -2
+Money: -2
-Доверие CEO: +2, если у игрока есть союзник с репутацией выше 40
+CEO Trust: +2, if the player has an ally with reputation above 40

-### Создать новое предложение
+### Create a new offer

-Репутация: +6
+Reputation: +6
-Деньги: -10
+Money: -10
-Доверие CEO: +5, если у игрока есть союзник с репутацией выше 70
+CEO Trust: +5, if the player has an ally with reputation above 70

-### Провести тренинг для лидеров
+### Conduct leadership training

-Репутация: +5
+Reputation: +5
-Деньги: -6
+Money: -6
-Доверие CEO: +3, если у игрока есть союзник с репутацией выше 60
+CEO Trust: +3, if the player has an ally with reputation above 60

-### Провести анализ клиентов
+### Analyze clients

-Репутация: +4
+Reputation: +4
-Деньги: -3
+Money: -3
-Доверие CEO: +2, если у игрока есть союзник с репутацией выше 50
+CEO Trust: +2, if the player has an ally with reputation above 50

-### Создать новую стратегию
+### Create a new strategy

-Репутация: +7
+Reputation: +7
-Деньги: -11
+Money: -11
-Доверие CEO: +6, если у игрока есть союзник с репутацией выше 70
+CEO Trust: +6, if the player has an ally with reputation above 70

-### Провести встречу с клиентами
+### Meet with clients

-Репутация: +6
+Reputation: +6
-Деньги: +4
+Money: +4
-Доверие CEO: +4, если у игрока есть союзник с репутацией выше 60
+CEO Trust: +4, if the player has an ally with reputation above 60

-### Провести анализ рыночных тенденций
+### Analyze market trends

-Репутация: +5
+Reputation: +5
-Деньги: -5
+Money: -5
-Доверие CEO: +3, если у игрока есть союзник с репутацией выше 50
+CEO Trust: +3, if the player has an ally with reputation above 50

-## Leverage карты
+## Leverage Cards

-### Раскрыть статус миграции двоюродной сестры
+### Reveal the migration status of a cousin

-Репутация: -10
+Reputation: -10
-Деньги: -5
+Money: -5
-Доверие CEO: если было ниже 50 пунктов, -4
+CEO Trust: if it was below 50, -4

-### Рассказать о твите из прошлого десятелетия
+### Tell about a tweet from the last decade

-Репутация: -5
+Reputation: -5
-Доверие CEO: если было ниже 20 пунктов, -1
+CEO Trust: if it was below 20, -1

-### Вызвать налоговую инспекцию
+### Call the tax inspectorate

-Репутация: -8
+Reputation: -8
-Деньги: -10
+Money: -10
-Доверие CEO: -2
+CEO Trust: -2

-### Раскрыть секретную информацию
+### Reveal secret information

-Репутация: -12
+Reputation: -12
-Доверие CEO: -3
+CEO Trust: -3

-### Обвинить в плагиате
+### Accuse of plagiarism

-Репутация: -9
+Reputation: -9
-Деньги: -6
+Money: -6
-Доверие CEO: -1
+CEO Trust: -1

-### Раскрыть личные данные
+### Reveal personal data

-Репутация: -11
+Reputation: -11
-Деньги: -8
+Money: -8
-Доверие CEO: -2
+CEO Trust: -2

-### Вызвать проверку безопасности
+### Call for a security check

-Репутация: -7
+Reputation: -7
-Деньги: -5
+Money: -5
-Доверие CEO: -1
+CEO Trust: -1

-### Раскрыть финансовые нарушения
+### Reveal financial violations

-Репутация: -10
+Reputation: -10
-Деньги: -12
+Money: -12
-Доверие CEO: -3
+CEO Trust: -3

-### Обвинить в халатности
+### Accuse of negligence

-Репутация: -8
+Reputation: -8
-Деньги: -7
+Money: -7
-Доверие CEO: -2
+CEO Trust: -2

-### Раскрыть конфликт интересов
+### Reveal conflict of interest

-Репутация: -9
+Reputation: -9
-Деньги: -9
+Money: -9
-Доверие CEO: -2
+CEO Trust: -2

-### Вызвать аудиторскую проверку
+### Call for an audit

-Репутация: -6
+Reputation: -6
-Деньги: -4
+Money: -4
-Доверие CEO: -1
+CEO Trust: -1

-### Раскрыть информацию о конкурентах
+### Reveal information about competitors

-Репутация: -5
+Reputation: -5
-Деньги: -3
+Money: -3
-Доверие CEO: -1
+CEO Trust: -1

-### Обвинить в неэтичном поведении
+### Accuse of unethical behavior

-Репутация: -12
+Reputation: -12
-Доверие CEO: -2
+CEO Trust: -2

-### Раскрыть информацию о сотрудниках
+### Reveal information about employees

-Репутация: -11
+Reputation: -11
-Деньги: -10
+Money: -10
-Доверие CEO: -2
+CEO Trust: -2

-### Вызвать проверку соблюдения законов
+### Call for compliance check

-Репутация: -7
+Reputation: -7
-Деньги: -6
+Money: -6
-Доверие CEO: -1
+CEO Trust: -1